 Students are strongly encouraged to apply for financial aid early.
 If you are a resident of North Carolina there is a possibility that additional state aid may be available to you.
 These funds are available on a first-come-first served basis.
 Students must have all documentation on file with the Financial Aid Office by July 1st to ensure a financial aid award for the Fall semester.
 Any files completed after that date will continue to be processed as quickly as possible.
 Students have not been awarded financial aid until they have received an Award Letter notification from the HCC Financial Aid Office.

-Federal Pell Grant, Federal Supplemental Education Opportunity Grant, and the North Carolina Community College Grant.
+Federal Pell Grant, Federal Supplemental Education Opportunity Grant, the Long Leaf Committment Grant(for 2021 graduates) and the North Carolina Community College Grant.

 Grant funds are based on need and usually do not have to be repaid.
 Eligibility is determined by FAFSA results, cost of attendance, and enrollment status.
 Grant funds will only pay for classes required to complete a specified program of study.
 Student aid will not pay if the student is reported as a “No Show” or “Audit” or if the grade received is a “Credit by Exam.”